Intermesh/groupoffice-docs/using/finance.rst

 Initial setup
 -------------

-There are a coupkle of modules related to finance.
+There are a couple of modules related to finance.
 You should consider which ones you need:

 - Finance: Base module for creating quotations, orders and invoices.
 - Catalog: If you need a catalog of products that can be added to quotes and invoices.